 Category Summary FHFA and GSEs Multifamily Caps/PSPA.
-The 2024 multifamily caps are \$70 billion each, with a requirement that 50% be "mission-driven," and recognition of cost-burden areas and some green lending.
+The 2025 multifamily caps are \$73 billion each, with a requirement that 50% be "mission-driven," and recognition of cost-burden areas and some green lending.
 Also, loans classified as supporting workforce housing properties with self-imposed restrictions by the Borrower are exempt from the caps. • Affordable Housing Goals.
-In December 2022, FHFA issued final 2023-24 goals and subgoals that use a new methodology based on a percentage of unit production for measuring progress. • Servicer Oversight.
+In August, FHFA proposed the multifamily housing goals for 2025 through 2027.
+The benchmark levels proposed for each of the three years are 61% of annual loan acquisitions (in units) for the low-income goal (80 Area Median Income [AMI]), 14% for the very low-income subgoal (50 AMI), and 2% for the small multifamily low-income subgoal (80 AMI).
+This is only a very slight change from the 2023 and 2024 housing goals.
+MBA supported the multifamily goals, and recommened that FHFA help the Enterprises balance their affordable housing goals with a focus on, and liquidity support for, market-rate units.
+MBA also expressed concern with the recent increase in processing times for quotes. • Servicer Oversight.
 Servicing oversight by the Enterprises has been increasingly over-zealous and inconsistent at times.
 MBA supports the adoption of one standard property inspection report and encourages efforts to further align scoring definitions.
 GSE Capital Rule.
 In November 2023, FHFA issued a Final Rule to modify certain provisions of the ERCF.
-Most notably, to better reflect the risk profile of government-subsidized, the final rule sets forth a risk multiplier of 0.6 (40 percent reduction) for multifamily mortgage exposure collateralized by properties with certain government subsidies like Low-Income Housing Tax Credits and Section 8 project-based rental assistance. • Tenant Protections.
+Most notably, to better reflect the risk profile of government-subsidized, the final rule sets forth a risk multiplier of 0.6 (40 percent reduction) for multifamily mortgage exposure collateralized by properties with certain government subsidies like Low-Income Housing Tax Credits and Section 8 project-based rental assistance.
+Tenant Protections.
 See Slide 1.